Shringa13/Analysis-of-Consumer-Financial-Protection-Bureau-Complains/README.md

 **Company Response to Consumer :** How company responded on complaint.
 **Timely Response ? :**            Yes or No.

+## Primary Goal
+We are majorly trying to create a model and able to categorize data from the given input and predict their respecĕve categories.
+There are primarily 3 categories on which we are focusing:

+**1) General Explanation Case ‐** Complaints not regarding to money.
+**2) NonMonetary Relief Case ‐** Complaints regarding to money but because of some reason customer not get any monetary relief.
+**3) Monetary Relief Case ‐** where complaints regarding to money and customer get monetary relief a├er complaint and data provided checked.

 After reviewing the CFPB consumer complaint dataset we identified eight possible responses a consumer complaint may receive from a company.
 These company responses are our class labels and they are:

-1. Closed with explanation: 494,738 records
+**1. Closed with explanation:**          494,738 records
-2. Closed with monetary relief: 45,006 records
+**2. Closed with monetary relief:**      45,006 records
-3. Closed with non-monetary relief: 84,818 records
+**3. Closed with non-monetary relief:**  84,818 records
-4. Closed with relief: 5,252 records
+**4. Closed with relief:**               5,252 records
-5. Closed with without relief: 17,601 records
+**5. Closed with without relief:**       17,601 records
-6. Closed: 15,796 records
+**6. Closed:**                           15,796 records
-7. In progress: 2,105 records
+**7. In progress:**                      2,105 records
-8. Untimely response: 3,507 records
+**8. Untimely response:**                3,507 records

 Our purpose is to predict what a company’s response to a complaint would be.
 If we can find a pattern in the dataset of how companies respond to complaints of a certain category, we may be able to predict with some accuracy the probability of a complaint getting any of the eight response labels.
 We narrow our prediction scope to the first three labels because they make up over 93% of the entire dataset which contains 668,824 records.